 The Salvation Army is often credited with popularizing the doughnut in the United States.
-During World War I and II, The Salvation Army served doughnuts - often cooked in battle helmets - to U.S. troops in the field; and many soldiers came back to the States hooked on the pastries.
+During World War I and II, The Salvation Army served doughnuts - often cooked in battle helmets - to U.S. troops in the field.
+Many soldiers came back to the States hooked on the pastries.

-Though the world wars have come and gone, Salvation Army workers continue to care for and comfort thousands of people each day who battle hunger around the world and here in the Carolinas.
-To find out more information on the Salvation Army programs in your area here, click here.
+Though the world wars have come and gone, The Salvation Army workers continue to care for and comfort thousands of people each day who battle hunger around the world and here in the Carolinas.
+To find out more information on The Salvation Army programs in your area here, click here.